 That will help you and your doctor see how your treatment is working.

-Well-managed diabetes can delay or prevent complications that affect your eyes, kidneys, and nerves.
+Managing type 1 and type 2 diabetes well can delay or prevent complications that affect your eyes, kidneys, and nerves.
 Diabetes doubles your risk for heart disease and stroke, too.
 Fortunately, controlling your blood sugar will also make these problems less likely.

 Tight blood sugar control, however, means a greater chance of low blood sugar levels, so your doctor may suggest higher targets.